doxout/anydb-sql/README.md

 # anydb-sql

 anydb-sql combines [node-anydb](https://github.com/grncdr/node-any-db)
-and [node-sql](https://github.com/brianc/node-sql) into a single package.
+and [node-sql](https://github.com/brianc/node-sql) into a single package full of awesomeness.

 # examples and usage:

 Initializing an instance also creates a connection pool.
 The url argument is the same as in node-anydb

 ```js
 var anydbsql = require('anydb-sql');